A general guide to Welsh Slate.

 The most famous and one of the toughest slates in the world is Welsh slate.

 Welsh Slates are among the best and most consistent types of slate in the world.
 Tourists visiting the principality on holiday really should take the time to visit the vast slate mines of Wales.
 Historically slate formed one of the most important exports of Wales for centuries.
 Available in grey and less commonly purple these slates are tight grained, very hard, and incredibly resistant to extremes of weather and colour fade caused by UV light.

 Slate used for structural purposes such as walling will always be laid with the layered edge of the stone exposed to the weather, built in this way slate walls last for centuries!

 Welsh slate is relatively free of mineral impurities, though can contain flecks of fools gold and occasional white quartz veining.

-A superb material for house signs, welsh slate will engrave and cut beautifully using any method, and is suitable for both inscised and raised in relief lettering.
+A superb material for engraving plaques and house signs, Welsh slate will engrave and cut beautifully using any method, and is suitable for both incised and raised in-relief lettering.

 To see wonderful examples of engraved slate and to witness the enduring quality of Welsh slate simply visit the churchyard of a Welsh chapel and wander among the headstones, standing testaments of a marvelous stone and brilliant craftsmanship.

 The most common colors for Welsh Slate are shades of mid grey and maroon.
 We usually used the best quality mid and dark grey slates for our house signs.